cloudfour/eleventy-patterns/src/patterns/README.md

 - Documentation for your new pattern.

 Creating patterns can be streamlined by running `npx gulp newPattern` in your terminal.
 This will ask you a few questions, and then scaffold out the files required for your new pattern.

+## Pattern Frontmatter

+In addition to the default [Eleventy Frontmatter](https://www.11ty.io/docs/data-frontmatter/), we've defined a few other options you can configure by setting them on your your `index.md` file.

+1. `title`: Used in the browser tab and when the prototype is listed below or in the sidebar.
+2. `hide`: Prevent the prototype from being listed on this page or in the sidebar.